 The Portsmouth Historic Dockyard celebrates the city’s rich naval and maritime heritage and provides a truly memorable family day out.
 Highlights include the Mary Rose Museum and Lord Nelson’s flagship HMS Victory.
 Other historic attractions include the D-Day Museum, which tells the story of the Normandy landings, and Southsea Castle, built by Henry VIII to protect the port from the French fleet.

 Another guaranteed fun family day out is a trip to Butser Ancient Farm where there’s something for everyone.
-Take yourself take to yesteryear and immerse your senses in the past as well as learning about what life would’ve been like through the years from the iron age, to Roman times and even the Stone Age.
+Take yourself to yesteryear and immerse your senses in the past as well as learning about what life would’ve been like through the years from the Iron Age, to Roman times and even the Stone Age.
 While there’s plenty to see, there are many activities on offer daily to keep the kids entertained and the site is also a working farm so in the spring, visitors can even say hello to some newborn lambs.

 If you’re looking for a spot of culture, Portsmouth has it in spades.
 The city boasts more than a dozen museums featuring everything from naval firepower to literary giants such as Charles Dickens and Sir Arthur Conan Doyle.
 Visit one of the city’s art galleries: you’ll find cutting-edge contemporary work from around the world at the Aspex Gallery, and 500 years of fine and decorative art at Portsmouth Museum.

 The city also offers plenty of opportunities to get active.
 Try your hand at sailing, kayaking or surfing at the Portsmouth Watersports Centre.
-On dry land you can join a guided city walk, enjoy a stroll along the beach, or take part in one of the city’s many running events.
+On dry land, you can join a guided city walk, enjoy a stroll along the beach, or take part in one of the city’s many running events.
 And when you’ve worked up an appetite, you’ll be spoilt for choice, as Portsmouth has a wealth of places to eat and drink.
 They range from bars, cafes and pubs for a relaxed meal with family or friends to fine dining waterside restaurants for a romantic candle-lit dinner.

 As the sun goes down, Portsmouth’s nightlife swings into action.
 Enjoy live music and comedy at pubs, clubs and top entertainment venues, or opera, ballet, West End productions and drama at one of the city’s theatres.